How to Do a Meta-Analysis: A Step-by-Step Guide for Researchers

 A meta-analysis is appropriate when the included studies are sufficiently similar in population, intervention, comparator, and outcome (PICO) to justify statistical pooling.
 The decision to pool is clinical and methodological before it is statistical.

 Three conditions must be met.
 First, clinical homogeneity: the studies must address the same or closely related clinical question.
 Pooling a drug trial in pediatric asthma with a surgical trial in adult COPD produces a number, but not a meaningful one.
 Second, methodological similarity: studies should share broadly comparable designs (e.g., all RCTs, or all prospective cohorts).
-Mixing RCTs with cross-sectional studies introduces confounding that no statistical model can resolve.
+Mixing randomized controlled trials with cross-sectional studies introduces confounding that no statistical model can resolve.
 Third, sufficient studies: while two studies is the technical minimum, five or more are recommended for meaningful heterogeneity assessment, and ten or more are needed for reliable publication bias detection using Egger's test (Sterne et al., 2011).

 When should you not meta-analyze?
 When the included studies differ so profoundly in design, population, or intervention that pooling them would obscure rather than clarify.
 In these cases, narrative synthesis, a structured qualitative summary, is more appropriate.
 The Cochrane Handbook explicitly warns against meta-analysis when "there is considerable variation in the results and the variation is not explained by study characteristics" (Higgins et al., 2023).
 If you determine that pooling is unjustified after examining your data, present the results in a structured table with individual study effect sizes rather than forcing a misleading pooled estimate.